valkarias/Pa/README.md

-﻿# PCrap
+# PCrap
 ![maintenance](https://img.shields.io/maintenance/yes/2021?style=flat-square)
 ![CI](https://img.shields.io/github/workflow/status/valkarias/PCrap/Release-builds?style=flat-square)

 You are welcomed to the holy lands of PCrap.

-Pcrap is a hobby project, its designed to be small.
-The goal was to make a language that i can use in my daily life.
+Pcrap is a hobby project, its designed to be small the goal was to make a language that i can use in my daily life.
 Huge thanks to Jérémie Astor and his language [Gwion](https://github.com/Gwion/Gwion) for helping PCrap!

 ## Documentation
-If you are completely new, Please head to the [Pcrap guide](https://cdn.flipsnack.com/widget/v2/widget.html?hash=dcs6n9hgvu).
+If you are completely new, Please head to the [Pcrap Documentation](https://valkarias.github.io/contents/toc.html).
-The documentation is a future plan.
-**A New website containing docs and guides is in progress**
+The website is not completely responsive & the standard library documentation will be gradually added and is in progress.

 Examples are all in the [examples folder](https://github.com/valkarias/PCrap/tree/master/examples).